 584 Information Ethics (3).
 An overview of ethical reasoning, followed by discussion of issues most salient to information professionals, e.g., intellectual property, privacy, access/censorship, effects of computerization, and ethical codes of conduct.

 585 Management for Information Professionals (3).
-An introduction to general management principles and practices intended for information professionals working in all types of organizations.
-Topics include planning, budgeting, organizational theory, staffing, leadership, organizational change, and decision making.
+Introduction to management principles and practices for information professionals working in all types of organizations.
+Topics include planning, budgeting, organizational theory, staffing, leadership, organizational change and evaluation, and decision making.

 613 Text Mining (3).
 This course will allow the student to develop a general understanding of knowledge discovery and gain a specific understanding of text mining.
 Students will become familiar with both the theoretical and practical aspects of text mining and develop a proficiency with data modeling text.

 621 Personal Information Management (3).
 This course focuses on issues in personal information management research and practice, including information organization, human cognition and memory, task continuity across devices, preservation, and the role of technology in personal information management.